Welcome to Reception

 • Reception children will enter school through their own classroom door from the playground.
 Please support a successful start to their day by being on time.
 Whilst we appreciate it can be tricky to say goodbye on some mornings, it can be helpful to keep this brief and for children to enter school independently from the moment they start.

 As always, there will be lots of learning and exciting activities going on in Reception this term.
-Please speak to our admin team for access to the Reception Instagram account.
+Please speak to our admin team for access to the Reception Instagram feed @chps_reception

 You will receive personalised activation information from Tapestry to your registered email.